 How To Find Farm Work For Your Second Year WHV

-Farm work is not only a rite of passage for many backpackers in Australia but is also the most common way for 417 visa holders to gain a second year working holiday visa if they work on a farm for 88 days.
-If done right farm work can be a great way to save some cash for the rest of your trip, make friends and experience the ‘real Australia’ but failing to plan and prepare for your farm work can leave you without a visa and penniless!
+Farm work is not only a rite of passage for many backpackers in Australia but is also the most common way for 417 visa holders to gain a second year Working Holiday Visa if they work on a farm for 88 days.
+If done right, farm work can be a great way to save some cash for the rest of your trip, make friends and experience the ‘real Australia,’ but failing to plan and prepare for your farm work can leave you without a visa and penniless!
 Read on for our advice about finding farm work so you can extend your Aussie adventure!

 Ask for Recommendations

-Asking friends for recommendations is another great way to find a good farm or working hostel but remember it doesn’t take long for people to look back on their farm work as one of the highlights of their trip to Australia and they quickly forget about the bad pay and miserable conditions.
-Make sure that you don’t just ask whether they had a good time but also find out whether the work was hourly paid, what the living and working conditions were like and when the crops will be in season in that region.
+Asking friends for recommendations is another great way to find a good farm or working hostel.
+Make sure that you don’t just ask whether they had a good time, but also find out whether the work was hourly paid, what the living and working conditions were like, and when the crops will be in season in that region.

-Hostel owners are also guilty of scamming backpackers by promising you they will find you work as soon as possible when actually they will happily let you stay for weeks at their hostels without ever finding you a farm job.
-If there are a lot of people at the hostel that have been waiting weeks for work it’s probably best to move on.
+Some hostel owners are also guilty of scamming backpackers by promising you they will find you work as soon as possible, when actually they will happily let you stay for weeks at their hostels without ever finding you a farm job.
+If there are a lot of people at the hostel that have been waiting weeks for work, it’s probably best to move on.

 Let us do the hard work for you!
-With Oz Intro you'll get access to the Oz Jobs app plus unlimited help and advice on finding and completing your farmwork!
+With Oz Intro you'll get access to the Oz Jobs app plus unlimited help and advice from us on finding and completing your farmwork!